 After inputting the model, the solver portion of the program is executed using the Solve / Execute command.

-From the Solve menu, choose Execute to have the program surface the SOLVER folder.
-Alternatively, you could have clicked on the Solve button located on the toolbar, and then on the RUN SOLVER tab.
+• From the Solve menu, choose Execute to have the program surface the SOLVER folder.

+Alternatively, you can click on the Assign button located on the toolbar, and then on the RUN SOLVER tab.

 • MAXIMUM NUMBER OF ITERATIONS: